nirajp82/IdentityAccessManagement_IAM/Quiz/05_machine_to_machine_m2m_and_workload_identity.md

 ```

-### The Fatal Problems:
+**The Fatal Problems:**

-1. **Secret Sprawl:** Developers hardcoded these keys into configuration files, committed them to GitHub, or accidentally dumped them into plain-text log files.
+1. **Secret Sprawl:** Developers hardcode these keys into configuration files, commit them to GitHub, or dump them into plain-text log files.
 2. **The Rotation Nightmare:** Because the key was static and injected at deployment, rotating it meant coordinating downtime to restart applications.
 As a result, companies simply *never* rotated them.
 3. **The "Bearer" Vulnerability:** An API key is a bearer token.
 If a hacker finds it in a GitHub repo, they can open their laptop anywhere in the world and use it to access your database.

 ---

-## Phase 2: OAuth 2.0 Client Credentials Grant (The Centralized Upgrade)
+### Phase 2: OAuth 2.0 Client Credentials Grant (The Centralized Upgrade)

-To stop using permanent API keys, the industry adopted the **OAuth 2.0 Client Credentials Grant**.
+To stop using permanent API keys, the industry adopted OAuth 2.0 for machines.
 Instead of `Service A` sending a permanent password to `Service B`, it asks a central Identity Provider (like Auth0) for a temporary key (a JWT).

 **The Flow:**